derekstavis/react-vanilla-form/README.md

 <img width="196px" align="left" hspace="20px" src="https://upload.wikimedia.org/wikipedia/commons/6/69/IceCreamSandwich.jpg" />

 # React Vanilla Form
-> An unobstrusibe form serializer and validator that works by following standards.
+> An unobstrusive form serializer and validator that works by following standards.

 <br />

 Vanilla Form is a form serialization and validation component built upon standards.
-To obtain the serialized form state the only thing you need to do is to declare your form controls (native or custom!) following the standard input interfaces: Using `name`, `htmlFor` and `role` properties and wiring `onSubmit` prop to `Form` component.
+To obtain the serialized form data the only thing you need to do is to declare your form controls (native or custom!) following the standard input interfaces: Using `name`, `htmlFor` and `role` properties and wiring `onSubmit` prop to `Form` component.

 ### Usage

 Difficult to explain with words, eh?
-Let's see it in practive.
+Let's see it in practice.
 Install `react-vanilla-form` package.
 The only component you need to import is `Form`, which is the default package export: